VallieTracy/Global-Weather-Analysis/README.md

 *Cloudiness (%) vs. Latitude*
 *Wind Speed (mph) vs. Latitude*

-After each plot add a sentence or too explaining what the code is and analyzing.
-Your next objective is to run linear regression on each relationship, only this time separating them into Northern Hemisphere (greater than or equal to 0 degrees latitude) and Southern Hemisphere (less than 0 degrees latitude):
+My next objective is to run linear regression on each relationship, separating them by Northern and Southern Hemisphere:

-Northern Hemisphere - Temperature (F) vs. Latitude Southern Hemisphere - Temperature (F) vs. Latitude Northern Hemisphere - Humidity (%) vs. Latitude Southern Hemisphere - Humidity (%) vs. Latitude Northern Hemisphere - Cloudiness (%) vs. Latitude Southern Hemisphere - Cloudiness (%) vs. Latitude Northern Hemisphere - Wind Speed (mph) vs. Latitude Southern Hemisphere - Wind Speed (mph) vs. Latitude
+*Northern Hemisphere - Temperature (F) vs. Latitude*
+*Southern Hemisphere - Temperature (F) vs. Latitude*
+*Northern Hemisphere - Humidity (%) vs. Latitude*
+*Southern Hemisphere - Humidity (%) vs. Latitude*
+*Northern Hemisphere - Cloudiness (%) vs. Latitude*
+*Southern Hemisphere - Cloudiness (%) vs. Latitude*
+*Northern Hemisphere - Wind Speed (mph) vs. Latitude*
+*Southern Hemisphere - Wind Speed (mph) vs. Latitude*

 After each pair of plots explain what the linear regression is modelling such as any relationships you notice and any other analysis you may have.
 Your final notebook must: